 Statement piece: A lion leg bathtub, the Burlington Bateau Style allows you to choose the feet finish you’d prefer

 Eclectic: Cohesive might just be the opposite of what you are looking for.
 If you want to stir things up a little and mix and match styles, then Temza London suggest this is for you!
 You can pick a couple of different areas and styles or go all out with a wide range of traditional and contemporary elements.

 Textures: Dark wood finishes, gold or brass, real marble

 Statement piece: An antique bedside table with a contemporary pendant suspended above

 Courtesy of Soho House Group

 Mid-century modern: A style that can look very similar to eclectic interiors is based on the 50s and 60s design icons.
-If you are an appreciator of the architects and products designers of the time this one is for you, that it’s not the easiest of looks as original pieces as well as good reproductions are in high demand thus can be expensive, while hunting down second hand and vintage pieces will be a time consuming (although we’d say also extremely enjoyable) process
+If you are an appreciator of the architects and products designers of the time this one is for you.
+It’s not the easiest of styles as original pieces and good reproductions can be expensive as they are in high demand.
+In addition, hunting down second hand and vintage pieces will be a time consuming (although we’d say also extremely enjoyable) process.

 Colours: Mustard, burnt orange, navy